Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Array Geometry Optimization

 Since $M_{\rm v} = M/M_{\rm h}$ is needed to satisfy the constraint, we can substitute this into \eqref{func_value_mhmv} to eliminate $M_{\rm v}$.
 The derivative with respect to $M_{\rm h}$ can be written as in \eqref{funcwrtMh}, and it equals zero when $M_{\rm h}=\sqrt{M}$.
 This can be shown to be a minimum.
 Consequently, the solution to the optimization problem \eqref{eq:aperture-problem} is $M_{\rm v}= M/M_{\rm h}=\sqrt{M}$ and $\alpha=\gamma=0.5$.

-In summary, the total aperture length is minimized by having two uniform square arrays (USAs) of equal size at the transmitter and receiver.
-We illustrate this result in Fig.~\ref{aperturelength}, where the total aperture length is shown as a function of $M_{\rm h}$ and $M_{\rm v}$ with $M=64$ number of antenna elements.

-The propagation distance is $d=100$ m.
+In summary, the total aperture length is minimized by having uniform square arrays (USAs) of equal size at the transmitter and receiver.
+We illustrate this result in Fig.~\ref{aperturelength}, where the total aperture length is shown as a function of $M_{\rm h}$ and $M_{\rm v}$ with $M=64$ antenna elements.
+The propagation distance is $d=100$\,m.
 The width of each antenna element is $W=\lambda/2$ and the carrier frequency is $30$ GHz.
 The figure shows that the total length is maximized by ULAs.
 On each curve, the minimum is in the middle, where the arrays are square-like.
 The global minimum is obtained when $\alpha=\gamma=0.5$ in the case of USAs with $M_{\rm h}=M_{\rm v}$.